DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

 * The matrix service API will be retired.
 The per-project matrices that are most commonly used will be available in static form directly from the data browser.
-* As a higher-level replacement for the DSS API, the Data Browser API is being prepared for use by the wider developer community and will be officially documented and supported by the HCA DCP team.
+* As a higher-level replacement for the DSS API, the Data Browser API is being prepared for use by the wider developer community and will be officially documented and supported by the HCA Data Portal team.
 * The HCA-CLI will be retired and the Data Browser will provide a bulk download capability via curl (or similar) commands.
 Because the internal organization of the data store is subject to change with upcoming work on the metadata, direct calls against it are discouraged in favor of the new Data Browser API.

-## Transition Path to DCP 2.0
+## Transition Path to HCA Data Portal 2.0

-More information about the transition to DCP 2.0 will be announced in the coming weeks and we will endeavor to make this transition as seamless as possible to the HCA research and developer communities.
+More information about the transition to HCA Data Portal 2.0 will be announced in the coming weeks and we will endeavor to make this transition as seamless as possible to the HCA research and developer communities.

-> To enable a smooth transition, the DCP 1 data browser, APIs and data will remain available until January 1, 2021.
+> To enable a smooth transition, the HCA Data Portal 1 data browser, APIs and data will remain available until January
+> 1, 2021.

 We will continue to integrate third-party portals and applications into the HCA ecosystem by linking from and integrating directly into the HCA Data Browser.

 Regards,

-The HCA DCP Team
+The HCA Data Portal Team